Untold: Malice at the Palace: Summary

-On November 19, 2004, The Indiana Pacers and Detroit Pistons were competing in one of the first games of the NBA season and tensions were already high.
+On November 19, 2004, the Indiana Pacers and Detroit Pistons were competing in one of the first games of the NBA season and tensions were already high.
 In the previous seasons Eastern Conference Finals, the two teams had gone head to head with the Pistons coming out on top.
-It was a home game this season for the Pistons, with a sold out crowd a lots of Pistons fans.
+It was a home game this season for the Pistons, with a sold-out crowd a lots of Pistons fans.

-At the end of the game, with about 46 seconds left, Pacers player Ron Artest fouled Pistons player Ben Wallace, leading to a confrontation between the teams on the court.
+At the end of the game, with 45.9 seconds left, Pacers player Ron Artest fouled Pistons player Ben Wallace, leading to a confrontation between the teams on the court.
 Artest went to lay down on the scorers table where he was then struck with a drink that had been thrown by a Pistons fan.
 Artest then stormed the stands and attacked the fan that he had thought to be the one to throw the drink.
 From there, chaos ensued and there was a full brawl between fans and players.

 Conclusion

-The remainder of the game was never finished playing, and players were taken to their respective locker rooms as quickly as possible.
+The remainder of the game was never completed, and players were taken to their respective locker rooms as quickly as possible.
 It was in those locker rooms that they were instructed not to discuss the events of the evening with the media, and to wait for the punishments that would be given out.
 The players listened and did not speak out on the situation until the Untold: Malice at the Palace documentary was released.